jneurock/viking-base/README.md

 It is important to note that the build command should be executed from the project root.
 If the build has completed successfuly, you should have a publish directory containing your project output.

 # Why Would I Use This?
 If I use Node and/or Compass and/or Grunt, etc., why would I use this?
-This platform is meant for developers that need to deploy their applications with build tools, e.g., Jenkins or who might work in a company that develops Java applications that want a more modern front-end stack than .
+This platform is meant for developers that need to deploy their applications with build tools, e.g., Jenkins or who might work in a company that develops Java applications that want a more modern front-end stack than JSP can facilitate.
 This platform might not be suited for developers that already include Foundation or Ember in their projects through some other method.

 # References
 * [HTML5 Boilerplate](http://html5boilerplate.com/)